OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/spfx/solution/README.md

 ## Minimal Path to Awesome

 1. <b>Install the latest version of [Node.js LTS 14.x]</b>(https://nodejs.org/en/download/releases/)(Note: SPFx v1.12.1 support Node.js v10/12/14)
-2. You can either download [Visual Studio Code](https://code.visualstudio.com) and install Teams Toolkit V2 or download TeamsFx CLI.
+2. You can either download [Visual Studio Code](https://code.visualstudio.com) and install [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or download TeamsFx CLI.
-3. Open the project with VSCode and in the Teams Toolkit V2 sidebar, click `Provision in the Cloud` under PROJECT.
+3. Open the project with VSCode, click `Provision in the Cloud` in PROJECT panel of Teams Toolkit extension.

     Or you can use TeamsFx CLI with running this cmd under your project path:
     `teamsfx provision`